The pay gap between male and female workers doesn’t just exist at the office — it’s also present in sports.

 The total PGA tournament prize money for men, for instance, was five times greater than the LPGA, as men took home $250 million compared to women’s $50 million winning total.
 In the WNBA, the base salary for players last year was $38,000, while the lowest an NBA player could be paid was $490,180.

-According to Nielsen ratings, the U.S. women’s national team’s victory over Japan was the highest metered market rating ever for a soccer game on a network, drawing in over 22 million viewers by the game’s end.
+, the U.S. women’s national team’s victory over Japan was the highest metered market rating ever for a soccer game on a network, drawing in over 22 million viewers by the game’s end.

 While the pay gap between male and female sports teams is drastic, to say the least, there is little to be done until more publicity is consistently generated by women’s athletic events.